chensun113/README-Generator/README.md

 ## README Generate
  This is the assignment 9.
-This week, we create the re adme file from js through bash.
+This week, we create the re adme file from js through bash. inside the index.js present questions and writefile fuctions which let content into README.md.GenerateMarkdown.js shows how does content present, such as title,description and so on.
 <img width="578" alt="Screen Shot 2020-12-04 at 10 49 42 PM" src="https://user-images.githubusercontent.com/59670255/101233048-c5147500-3683-11eb-8cef-50a9a6e47b91.png">
   ## Description
 GIVEN a command-line application that accepts user input